blbadger/blbadger.github.io/input-representation.md

 which is an exact way of saying that the representation is worse even though it makes as good an approximation of $O(a, \theta)$ as $a'$.

+Ignoring biases for now, fully connected linear layers are equivalent to matrix multiplication operations.
 If the properties of composed matrix multiplication are considered, we find that there is indeed a sufficient theory as to how this could occur.
 Consider first that a composition of matrix multiplications is itself equal to another matrix multiplication,

 $$
 ABCDx = Ex